 Q: When can I expect my order?

 For frozen seafood orders, find the number of days in transit to the order’s destination.
 Then, check the transit area details below.
 Note that an order placed on a Monday, for example, after 9:45am Central Standard Time, will not be picked up by our shipping program until Tuesday.
-Given the map below, it will ship accordingly on Tuesday.
+Given the map below, it should ship accordingly on Tuesday.

 Sometimes we aren’t able to ship because of weather.
 There might not be a weather problem where you live, but maybe a hub in between you and us is affected.
 We aim to be on the safe side, given that we have a highly perishable product and we won’t ship until we know all is clear.
 Sometimes your order might not slip into our shipping program in time to get out when the map says it will.
-Our canned tuna ships ground–expect arrival in 3 to 5 days.
+Our canned tuna and canned salmon ships ground–expect arrival in 3 to 5 days.

 1 Day Transit Areas